sardorboboshov/sardorboboshov/README.md

 - 👋 Hi, I’m @sardorboboshov
 - 👀 I’m interested in Web development,and curious about learning all JS technologies(MERN and MEAN stacks)
-- 🌱 I’m currently doing intership on Exadel on Backend(NodeJs)position
+- 🌱 I’m currently working as an Associate Software Developer on Exadel
 - 📫 How to reach me -Telegram->@techlead_uz, [Linkedin](https://www.linkedin.com/in/sardorboboshov/)

 <!---